CZ-NIC/knot/doc/modules.rst

 Limitations:

-* Only a Single-Type Signing scheme is supported.
+* Online-sign module always enforces Single-Type Signing scheme.

 * Only one active signing key can be used.